 Any comments on this procedure should be addressed, in the first instance, to email@example.com

 Should any criminal activity be detected as a result of a complaints investigation, the University is required to bring this to the attention of the police.

 What is the difference between an academic related complaint and an appeal?

 An academic related complaint is a specific concern about the provision of a programme of study or related academic service, including teaching and academic facilities.

 An appeal is different.
 It is a request for a review of the decision of an academic body charged with making decisions on student progression, assessment and awards etc.

-Complaints will be considered under the Complaints Handling Procedure (CHP).
+Complaints will be considered under the CHP.
 However, if a complaint is deemed by the Director of Academic and Corporate Governance to be an appeal, the University may then deal with it under the appropriate appeal procedures, or other appropriate mechanism.

 Please note that matters of academic judgement are in general not open to review either by complaint or by appeal, and that the Undergraduate, and Postgraduate, Appeals Procedures deal with appeals.

 Who can complain?

 Universities in Scotland are required by law to accept a complaint from any person whether or not they are a student including complaints from applicants to the University.